Photo Credit:

 Introduction

 1. Establish a research territory: broadly describe the field of research.
-In my case, that’s machine learning-based methane plume detection.
+For example, machine learning-based methane plume detection.

-2. Create a research gap: mention some related works, and highlight the problems they are not solving.
-Now the key here is not just to list a random list of problems, but to list only the ones that you will be solving.
-Also describe the properties a method needs to have to solve the problem, and explain why existing methods don’t fit these properties.
+2. Create a research gap: mention related works and highlight the problems they are unable to address.
+Do not just list a random list of problems.
+Mention only problems your method addresses, and explain why existing methods don’t suffice.

-3. Fill the gap: in the previous step you’ve set the stage, now you can describe your solution.
-This should be the focus of the introduction, I’d aim for at least 50% of the introduction.
-Here you explain how your method solves the problems you introduced in the previous step.
-In computer science, you also list the contributions, which are typically a mix of methods and results.
+3. Fill the gap: describe your solution.
+Explain how your method solves the problems you introduced in the previous step.
+In computer science, also list the contributions, which are typically a mix of methods and results.

 • Chronological: makes sense if the work is not interdisciplinary/combining multiple methods;